Zug Island: Noise and vibration

-the report's findings actually state "the most probable source of the Hum points well to the South of Zug Island.
+the report's findings actually stated "the most probable source of the Hum points well to the South of Zug Island.
 The bulk of our observations from both stations do not support the hypothesis that the source of the Hum emanates from Zug Island."

 Reports of the Hum ceased after the US Steel plant on Zug Island ceased operations in April 2020.

-Miscellaneous
+In popular culture

-Due to its location and relative security—the island is off-limits to the public for the most part (cameras are prohibited on the premises so pictures of the area, except from the outside, are rare)—many urban legends exist regarding the island, the two most popular being that the island is home to a correctional facility or prison and that parts of the movie RoboCop were filmed there (due to its mention in the movie as the location).
-Neither claim is true as the island is not the location of any law enforcement or corrections facility.
-The steel mill shots in the movie were filmed at the old Wheeling-Pittsburgh Steel Corp.'s Monessen Works in Pennsylvania.
+The island is mostly off-limits to the public.
+Cameras are prohibited on the premises, so pictures of the island's interior are rare.
+Due to its location and relative security, many urban legends exist regarding the island.
+One popular legend claims that the island is home to a correctional facility or prison, but no such facility exists on the island.
+Another popular claim is that parts of the movie RoboCop were filmed there.
+Although Zug Island is mentioned by name in the movie, the steel mill shots in RoboCop were actually filmed at the Wheeling-Pittsburgh Steel Corp.'s Monessen Works in Pennsylvania.

 The SS Edmund Fitzgerald of Great Lakes shipwreck fame was laden with taconite destined for Zug Island on her fateful voyage in 1975.

 In 2011, Detroit based author Gregory Fournier published his novel, Zug Island: A Detroit Riot Novel.